Everest Three High Passes Trek

 Max Altitude: 4,830 M via 5,550 M Meals: B.L.DAccommodation: Tea HouseDuration: 7 to 8 Hrs

-You have another adventurous trek to cross Cho La Pass, another high pass of Everest region.
+You have another adventurous trek to Cho La Pass, another high pass of Everest region.
 Following the snow-covered path, you climb the top of the pass.
 To scale this pass, you may need, ice axes, crampons and hand lines to cross especially in winter season.
 Following the stony track uphill and downhill, you reach Thangna.
 This place shows you the astounding view of Machhermo Peak (6,237m) and other peaks.
 Machhermo Peak is another climbing peak of Nepal.

 Max Altitude: 4,358 M via 5,320 M Meals: B.L.DAccommodation: Tea HouseDuration: 8 to 9 Hrs